Degree bounds for local cohomology: Conventions, notation, and preliminary results

-\begin{chunk} If $M$ and $N$ are modules over the ring $R$, then $N$ is a {\it subquotient} of $M$ if $N$ is isomorphic to a submodule of a homomorphic image of $M$; that is, if there exists an $R$-module $P$ with Of course, $N$ is also a subquotient of $M$ if $N$ is isomorphic to a homomorphic image of a submodule of $M$.
+\begin{chunk} If $M$ and $N$ are graded modules over a graded ring $R$, then $N$ is a homogeneous {\it subquotient} of $M$ if $N$ is isomorphic to a homogeneous submodule of a graded homomorphic image of $M$; that is, if there exists a graded $R$-module $P$ with Of course, $N$ is also a subquotient of $M$ if $N$ is isomorphic to a graded homomorphic image of a homogeneous submodule of $M$.
 The property of being a subquotient is transitive in the sense that if $M_1$ is a subquotient of $M_2$ and $M_2$ is a subquotient of $M_3$, then $M_1$ is a subquotient of $M_3$. \end{chunk}

+\begin{chunk} Let $M$ and $N$ be graded modules over a graded ring $R$.
+By $^*\Hom_R(M,N)$ and $^*\Ext^i_R(M,N)$ we denoted the graded $\Hom$ and $\Ext$ modules.
+They coincide with the usual $\Hom$ and $\Ext$ modules if $R$ is Noetherian and $M$ is finitely generated or if $R$, $M$, and $N$ are trivially graded. \end{chunk}